mjhoffmeister/blog/_jacob_cycle/2024-03-03-isaac-and-the-philistines.md

 These verses have word links with Abram and Lot separating.
 In both episodes, there was strife/quarreling (root *ryv*) between herdsman (*ro‘e*.)
 Abram allowed Lot to choose what seemed to be the best land.
-Isaac doesn't perpetuate conflict, but allows the herdsmen of Gerar to have the well.
+Similarly, Isaac doesn't perpetuate conflict, but allows the herdsmen of Gerar to have the well.

-This situation could be looking back on Jacob and Esau's contention about the birthright and stew.
+As will be seen with the other wells Isaac digs, the name of the well not only reflect's the current situation but also on other aspects of the Jacob Cycle.
+"Esek" means contention.
+This is the only time the noun is used in the Bible.
+In sources outside the Bible, it's used in connection to disputed titles of ownership.[^29] In additional to reflecting on the situation between the herdsman, the name could be reflecting back on Jacob and Esau's contention about the birthright and stew.
+While the sale could have been legally binding in their culture, Esau